 If you are bringing you own bike, we recommend an adventure style bike as the most suitable.
-Typical bikes used are Triumph Tiger, BMW GS, Africa Twin, CCM, Yamaha Tenere etc. However, as this is primarily a paved road tour, any robust road bike will also be suitable.
+Typical bikes used are Triumph Tiger, BMW GS, Africa Twin, Yamaha Tenere etc. However, as this is primarily a paved road tour, any robust road bike will also be suitable.
 Just be aware that paved roads can be potholed with broken surfaces, so the higher clearance the better.
-Having said that we have had riders on Harleys successfully complete the trip, so it just depends on what you are comfortable riding and what comprises you are prepared to make.
+Having said that, we have had riders on Harleys successfully complete the trip, so it just depends on what you are comfortable riding and what compromises you are prepared to make.
 What is important is that you have a reliable and robust bike that you are comfortable riding and that it has been properly prepared and fully serviced prior to the start and has new tyres.

 What riding experience do I need?

-This tour is normally best for riders who are already experienced tourers in Europe and who are looking for that extra challenge of a varied and unpredictable road conditions and hazards, coupled with a different culture, foods and way of life.
-On your ride you will encounter poor road surfaces (as well as excellent ones!) – the magnificent mountain terrains, can often have bends that may be broken up and you need to watch out for diesel, as well as other road users who will work to the local rules of the road (as opposed to the “Highway Code”).
-You need to be an assertive rider, with good forward planning and hazard perception skills.
+This tour is normally best for riders who are already experienced tourers in Europe and are looking for that extra challenge of a varied and unpredictable road conditions and hazards, coupled with a different culture, foods and way of life.
+On your ride you will encounter poor road surfaces (as well as excellent ones!).
+The mountain roads can often have bends that may have broken or gravelly surfaces, potholes, diesel spills, as well as other road users who follow the local rules of the road.

 Do I have to ride in a group?